ilgazhilal/CENG476_teamcharizard_detection_of_parkinsons_disease/README.md

 If you are not sure about libraries version, you can start to run code with first cell.
 If you sure about libraries version, you can start to run code with second cell.
 You can just press ctrl+F9 for running all cells.

 Note: The project is a team project.
-My teammate github link is:https://github.com/bakkyn
+My teammate's github link is:https://github.com/bakkyn